coffeebank/coffee-maubot/urlpreview/README.md

 - `homeserver` - Your homeserver (matrix-client.matrix.org by default, don't add https in front)
 - ~~`min_image_width` - Change the minimum image width before the bot sends an image.
 475 is recommended to avoid favicons.
 (To be restored soon)~~

+### Upgrade Guide

+If your Config is missing some entries above, in your Maubot Manager's Instances, please click "Save" (even with no changes) to force-update the default Config values.

+To reset to default values, delete the whole line (ie. to reset `ext_enabled`, delete the whole `ext_enabled: []` line) and click "Save".

 ## Usage